Back to blog

 5. Cultural and geographic fit

-For Belgian businesses, working with a partner who understands local regulations, Belgian accounting rules, and the specificities of the Belgian market can save significant time.
-VAT structures, social secretariat integrations, and CODA file handling are not exotic edge cases here; they are basic requirements.
+For Belgian businesses, a partner who understands local regulations saves serious time.
+VAT structures, social secretariat integrations, CODA file handling — these aren't edge cases here.
+They're basic requirements.

 Language matters too.
-If your team works in Dutch, having a consultant who speaks fluent Dutch (not just passable Dutch) removes friction from every meeting and training session.
+If your team works in Dutch, you want a specialist who speaks fluent Dutch — not just passable Dutch.
+It removes friction from every meeting and training session.

 Red flags that should worry you

 Over the years, certain patterns reliably predict troubled projects.
-Watch out for these warning signs.
+If you spot any of these, proceed with caution.

-• They promise everything is possible without discussing trade-offs.
-Every customization has a cost in complexity and maintainability.
+• They promise everything is possible without discussing trade-offs

-• They cannot clearly explain their implementation methodology.
-Winging it is not a methodology.
+• They can't clearly explain their implementation methodology

-• They push you toward the most expensive option without justification.
-Not every business needs Odoo Enterprise with every module from day one.
+• They push the most expensive option without justification — not every business needs full Odoo Enterprise on day one

-• They have no references you can actually talk to.
-Case studies are marketing; references are proof.
+• They have no references you can talk to — case studies are marketing, references are proof

-• They require long-term lock-in contracts before the project starts.
-Confidence in their own quality means they do not need to trap you.
+• They require long-term lock-in contracts before the project even starts

 Come to your evaluation meetings prepared.
-These questions will surface the information that matters most.
+These questions surface the information that actually matters.

-1. Who specifically will be working on our project, and what is their experience with Odoo?
+1. Who specifically will work on our project, and what's their Odoo experience?

-2. Can you walk us through a recent project that is similar to ours?
+2. Can you walk us through a similar project?
 What went well, and what would you do differently?

 3. How do you handle scope changes mid-project?